Now available on VS Code Marketplace & Open VSX (Cursor)

 From Marketplace

-One click install — search "RenderGuard" in the extensions panel or use the button below.
+One click install — search "RenderGuard" in the extensions panel or use the buttons below.

 From Source